eliacunegatti/MOEIM/README.md

     --version graph-aware \
 ```

-To run MOEA (it runs on default with jazz dataset, to be changed using --dataset args):
+To run MOEA (it runs on default with jazz dataset, to be changed using --graph args):
 ```
 python influence_maximization.py \
     --model WC \